Paggio/TrueFilm/README.md

 With the first command, we download to local the image that we need, with the second command we use that image in order to run a container.
 With the second command, we create and run the container, setting the password of the postgres along with the exposed port.
 Now, we have a postreSQL running on our local machine.

 Then, we need to create a directory in the root path, TrueFilm\dataOrigin\, in which we have to put the two compressed files which are the starting point of the project.
-So, we'll need to download the files from https://docs.google.com/document/d/1X17nvlKN4BvSgdGT6Yhjvu30fnk4xJQ1TKH3HlBAILA/edit?usp=sharing and https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv (we will call this file, for example, archive.zip), and place the files as dataOrigin\enwiki-latest-abstract.xml.gz and dataOrigin\archive.zip.
-Moreover, a folder named dataOrigin/extractions must be created.
+So, we'll need to download the files from https://docs.google.com/document/d/1X17nvlKN4BvSgdGT6Yhjvu30fnk4xJQ1TKH3HlBAILA/edit?usp=sharing and https://www.kaggle.com/rounakbanik/the-movies-dataset/version/7#movies_metadata.csv (we will call this file, for example, archive.zip and contains seven .csv files, as ratings.csv, keywords.csv, links.csv...), and place the files as dataOrigin\enwiki-latest-abstract.xml.gz and dataOrigin\archive.zip.
+Moreover, a folder named dataOrigin/extractions/ must be created.
 Those paths can are customizable, as long as we also modify the file config.cfg.

 The we can run the main.py module (after the installation of the requirements.txt):